-To demonstrate our commitment we:
+To demonstrate our committment to human rights we:

-- support the protection of human rights, particularly those of our colleagues, the parties we do business with and the communities where we operate
+- support the protection of human rights, particularly those of our colleagues, the parties we do business with, and the communities where we operate;

-- respect our colleagues rights to voluntary freedom of association under the law
+- respect our colleagues' rights to voluntary freedom of association under the law;

-- provide a safe and healthy working environment
+- provide a safe and healthy working environment;

-- do not support forced and compulsory labour or the exploitation of children
+- do not support forced and compulsory labour or the exploitation of children;

-- support the elimination of employment discrimination and promote diversity in the workplace
+- support the elimination of employment discrimination and promote diversity in the workplace;

-- provide our colleagues with remuneration and tools for growing their careers, and take their well-being into consideration
+- provide our colleagues with remuneration and tools for growing their careers, and take their well-being into consideration;

-- promote fair competition and do not support corruption
+- promote fair competition and do not support corruption;

-- conduct our business with honesty and integrity in compliance with applicable laws
+- conduct our business with honesty and integrity in compliance with applicable laws;

 - develop and implement company procedures and processes to ensure we comply with this policy.